Frequently Asked Questions

 Note that Burli does not supply computer hardware – just the newsroom software.

-Burli NE specs to follow.
+- Burli NE specs are flexible depending on the size of your installation and intended workflow.
 Please contact us for details!

 Generally speaking, yes.
 If your existing newsroom system can export data (phone lists, contacts, archived stories, etc.) in standard data formats, then migration is usually fairly simple.

-In some instances custom programming or conversion may be required, and can usually be provided by Burli as required.
+In some instances custom programming or conversion may be required, and can usually be provided by Burli as needed.

 There was once a real bird — a cockatiel — called Burli and it looked pretty much like the one on the logo.
 The company was named after him.